chrisr3403/Sep11-Freedom-Project/tool/learning-log.md

 ### 11/24/2024
 * Hello and welcome to my learning log entry four!
 My name is christian ramos and I am to talk about my skin swapping lesson!
   Using [Kaboom](https://kaboomjs.com/) I have been learning how to do skin swapping within a character or AI for quite sometime.
-  I used this video to help me learn on how to make skins/png sprites [Learn to Make a Game with Kaboom.js in 39 Minutes](https://www.youtube.com/watch?time_continue=402&v=hgReGsh5xVU&embeds_referring_euri=https%3A%2F%2Fvideo.search.yahoo.com%2F&embeds_referring_origin=https%3A%2F%2Fvideo.search.yahoo.com&source_ve_path=MTM5MTE3LDEzOTExNywyODY2Ng)
+  I used this video to help me learn on how to make skins/png sprites [Learn to Make a Game with Kaboom.js in 39 Minutes](https://www.youtube.com/watch?v=hgReGsh5xVU&t=402s) with this I learned how make a sprite have a different skin or png to whatever I want.
+What code I tinkered was with ```loadSprite("optimus", "optimus.png") ``` this will basically make the character or AI have the sprite loaded as "optimus" you can change it to whatever you prefer on what project you are making.
+A a-ha moments I have for myself is trying to get the png loading in I had the code but A BIG thing that I was missing is the png directory.
+I thought I had put it in but I had to make it

 <!--
 * Links you used today (websites, videos, etc)